romanutti/linear-regression/README.md

-# Machine Learning - Uebung 1
+# Machine Learning - Linear Regression

 Estimate the price of real estate using linear regression with different features, Module ml@FHNW.